crsdo/Unpacking-Shopping-Trends/README.md

 ## Background Context
 This project involves creating a Tableau dashboard aimed at helping stakeholders, including sales managers and executives, analyze whether or not customers prefer smaller but more frequent shopping at two Austin stores.
 The dashboards provide a clear overview of sales metrics, trends, and insights to support data-driven decision-making.
+The data is collected from October 2024 to February 2025.

 Key Performance Indicators:
 * Average Transaction Value (ATV): average spend per transaction